When you understand the science behind someone’s behavior, you have an edge in whatever career you enter.

 Future careers, post-grad opportunities

 As an Applied Psychology student, you will benefit from the valuable combination of a solid background in theoretical and applied psychology, as well as exposure to business courses through a minor in business.
-You will learn how to apply basic research methods in the psychology of research design, research ethics, data analysis, and interpretation.
+You will gain expertise in conducting original research, applying research ethics, analyzing data, and interpreting empirically.
 You will also be able to apply psychological principles to personal, social, and organizational issues.
 You will be well prepared to begin your career or for success in graduate school.

 Applied Psychology faculty